holylobster/nuntius-linux/README.md

 ##Packages
 You can install Nuntius from:

- * Fedora: yum install nuntius - as of today the packages did not reach the repositories yet, you can fetch the package from [Fedora Koji](http://koji.fedoraproject.org/koji/packageinfo?packageID=20047)
+ * Fedora: yum install nuntius
  * [Arch Linux (AUR)](https://aur.archlinux.org/packages/nuntius/)

 You will need to install Nuntius also on your phone or tablet.